After6Services/mt-plugin-superassets-for-soundcloud/README.md

 1. Upload the entire SoundCloudAssets directory within the plugins directory of this distribution to the corresponding plugins directory within the Movable Type installation directory.
     * UNIX example:
-        * Copy mt-plugin-soundcloud-assets/plugins/SoundCloudAssets/ into /var/wwww/cgi-bin/mt/plugins/.
+        * Copy mt-plugin-superassets-for-souncloud/plugins/SuperAssetsForSoundCloud/ into /var/wwww/cgi-bin/mt/plugins/.
     * Windows example:
-        * Copy mt-plugin-soundcloud-assets/plugins/SoundCloudAssets/ into C:\webroot\mt-cgi\plugins\.
+        * Copy mt-plugin-superassets-for-souncloud/plugins/SuperAssetsForSoundCloud/ into C:\webroot\mt-cgi\plugins\.
-2. Upload the entire SoundCloudAssets directory within the mt-static directory of this distribution to the corresponding mt-static/plugins directory that your instance of Movable Type is configured to use.
+2. Upload the entire SuperAssetsForSoundCloud directory within the mt-static directory of this distribution to the corresponding mt-static/plugins directory that your instance of Movable Type is configured to use.
 Refer to the StaticWebPath configuration directive within your mt-config.cgi file for the location of the mt-static directory.
     * UNIX example: If the StaticWebPath configuration directive in mt-config.cgi is: **StaticWebPath  /var/www/html/mt-static/**,
-        * Copy mt-plugin-soundcloud-assets/mt-static/plugins/SoundCloudAssets/ into /var/www/html/mt-static/plugins/.
+        * Copy mt-plugin-superassets-for-soundcloud/mt-static/plugins/SuperAssetsForSoundCloud/ into /var/www/html/mt-static/plugins/.
     * Windows example: If the StaticWebPath configuration directive in mt-config.cgi is: **StaticWebPath D:/htdocs/mt-static/**,
-        * Copy mt-plugin-flickr-assets/mt-static/plugins/SoundCloudAssets/ into D:/htdocs/mt-static/.
+        * Copy mt-plugin-superassets-for-souncloud/mt-static/plugins/SuperAssetsForSoundCloud/ into D:/htdocs/mt-static/.

 # Usage